-Additional board members: Julie Verhaar, Adriana van Dooijeweert
+Additional members: Julie Verhaar, Adriana van Dooijeweert, Unni Karunakara

-According to the Foundation’s policies, board members are not remunerated, but may claim compensation for reasonable expenses.
+According to the Foundation’s policies, members of the Supervisory Board are not remunerated, but may claim compensation for reasonable expenses.
 The Foundation employs a small team of staff.

 The Dr. Denis Mukwege Foundation is an international human rights organisation working together with survivors of conflict-related sexual violence from around the world.
 Drawing attention to the most shameful crimes committed during conflicts, the Foundation envisions a world in which sexual violence as a weapon of war is no longer tolerated.